digicatapult/veritable-poc/README.md

 ![explorer-screenshot](readme-assets/readme-asset-explorer-screenshot.png)

 As long as the demo runs in a normal operational mode, only transactions showing information about the creation of _credential schemas_ / _credential definition_ will be visible in the ledger.
 As a side note, the DLT will include a few _NYM_ transactions at the beginning of the ledger, transactions which carry the _NYM_ information of all the major parties involved.
 All of those will be there as a result of the _Aries Cloudagent Agent_ ( _ACA_ ) python layer booting up.
-In this case, we are using, a modified ACA called _fly2plan-aries-cloudagent_, detailed below.
+In this case, we are using, a modified ACA called _veritable-aries-cloudagent_, detailed below.
 Everything else, will be _off-chain_.

 The _schema_, together with the _definition_, is one of the foundational cryptographic artifacts of the trusted and interoperable SSI system.
 This is, essentially, the template which encapsulates all the fields required for a particular credential, with rules about how every field should _look_ like, and what field should be encrypted / not encrypted, and in what way.
 It contains the following fields: